juanhenao21/financial_response_spread_year/README.md

-If you have the CSV data files, you need to create a folder with the name `csv_year_data_2008` inside `financial_response_spread_year/project/taq_data`, and copy the CSV files inside.
+If you have the CSV data files, you need to create a folder with the name `csv_year_data_2008` inside `financial_response_spread_year/project/taq_data`, and move the CSV files inside.
+Make sure you move a copy of the files and not the originals, because when you run the code, it will delete these files to free space.
 Then go to the `financial_response_spread_year/project/taq_responses_physical/taq_algorithms/taq_data_main_responses_physical.py` file and comment the line in the `main` function